 In some cases, you will come across adult dogs who still soil in the house.
-This could be as a result of several reasons.
+This could be a result of several reasons.
 However, the important thing is that you should not give up on your dog whatsoever.
 In this article, not only are we going to talk about how to potty train a grown dog but also outline some of the reasons why some dogs are not house trained.

 Reasons why my adult dog is soiling the house

 Most dogs undergoing housetraining during puppyhood.
-In most instance, you will never have to repeat the process of potty training.
+In most instances, you will never have to repeat the process of potty training.
 However, you might have adopted an adult dog who has never been house trained.
 This is going to be quite challenging but you can eliminate this problem within a few weeks.
 However, to be able to potty train a grown dog, you must understand why he is soiling the house in the first place.

 Medical Reasons for house-soiling in adult dogs